 CUCI launched our first union co-op, Our Harvest food hub, in April 2012.
 In June we received a $15,000 grant and $10,000 from UFCW to fund a market study with the OCDC.
 Since mid 2012 we have continued to incubate Our Harvest, fundraise for new union co-op feasibility and market studies, build relationships with labor leaders, and engage the Cincinnati civic community in our efforts.

 In early 2013, UFCW agreed to subsidize the development of Our Harvest by allowing Ellen to work full-time as CEO during the start-up’s incubation stage.
 A CUCI delegation visited Mondragon in the summer of 2013 and Mondragon hired Kristen shortly thereafter to lead the development of the Mondragon USA union co-op federation.
 CUCI launched our second union co-op, Sustainergy energy retrofitting, in November 2013.
 In July 2014 we received the unfortunate news that Danobat decided not to move forward with establishing a railcar wheel manufacturing union co-op in Cincinnati.
-We plan to launch Apple Street Market, a multi-stakeholder union co-op grocery, in 2015.
-CUCI currently works with dozens of partners, a fourteen-member board of directors, hundreds of volunteers, and five union co-op businesses in various phases of development.
+CUCI recently added staff to explore how cooperative models can lift up the childcared sector in Cincinnati.
+We plan to launch Apple Street Market, a multi-stakeholder union co-op grocery, in 2019.
+CUCI currently works with dozens of partners, a thirteen-member board of directors, hundreds of volunteers, and five union co-op businesses in various phases of development.

 Our Union Co-op Family

 An exciting new generation of union co-op development initiatives has also launched in the wake of the 2009 USW-Mondragon collaboration agreement and explicitly taken up the template CUCI follows in its development efforts.
-To date, union co-op development initiatives are underway in at least ten U.S. cities including Cincinnati, OH; Pittsburgh, PA; Buffalo, NY; Reading, PA; Las Vegas, NV; Bronx, NY; Denver, CO; Chicago, IL; San Francisco-Oakland, CA; and St. Louis, MS. CUCI Executive Director Kristen Barker also works as an organizer at Mondragon USA, which supports the development of these union co-op initiatives across the country.
+To date, union co-op development is underway in multiple U.S. cities including Cincinnati, OH; Dayton, OH; New York, NY; Denver, CO; Chicago, IL; Los Angeles, CA; Madison, WI and St. Louis, MO, as well as the state of Maine.
+CUCI Executive Director Kristen Barker also works as an organizer at Mondragon USA, which supports the development of these union co-op initiatives across the country.
 Mondragon USA has also launched a foundation arm called 1worker1vote.org.

 This primer was adapted from research by Laura Hanson Schlachter, a PhD student in the University of Wisconsin-Madison Department of Sociology, firstname.lastname@example.org.